SURA Distinguished Service Awards

 - Up to five additional letters of endorsement, submitted on behalf of a nominee, limited to 2 pages each.
 (Letters from outside the institution are particularly desirable.)

 (6) No Board of Trustee member within the past two years, nor previous recipients, will be eligible for the Distinguished Scientist Award.
-No nomination from a previous year can be considered unless re-nominated.

 Spring 2016: GA Tech Nanotech Professor Honored As Distinguished Scientist

 Spring 2015: SURA Honors Florida Pharmacy Dean As Distinguished Scientist